Zach Parise breaks tie, Wild edge Maple Leafs 4-3

+TORONTO — With just one win in seven games the Minnesota Wild needed a lift.
+Zach Parise provided it.

-TORONTO — Zach Parise broke a tie off a turnover early in the third period and the Minnesota Wild rallied to beat the Toronto Maple Leafs 4-3 on Thursday.
+Parise broke a tie off a turnover early in the third period and the Wild rallied to beat the Toronto Maple Leafs 4-3 on Thursday.

+“It’s been some tough sledding for us,” Parise said.
+“We played a pretty solid game.”

 Auston Matthews lost the puck to Parise, who beat goalie Michael Hutchinson high over his glove at 4:21 for his 18th goal of the season.
 Minnesota overcame deficits of 2-0 and 3-2.

+“You’ve got to learn how to win all kinds of games,” Leafs coach Mike Babcock said.
+“They’re a veteran team, they make it hard on you.
+We scored twice in the first period ...
+I didn’t like our first period.
+They were better than us.
+After that I liked our game a lot.”

 Jared Spurgeon had a goal and two assists, Charlie Coyle added a goal and an assist, and Mikko Koivu also scored for Minnesota.
-Dubnyk, who was named to his third NHL All-Star Game on Wednesday, stopped 38 shots.
+Dubnyk stopped 38 shots.

 Mitch Marner scored twice and William Nylander had the other goal for Toronto, which lost its second straight.
 John Tavares added two assists for the Leafs, and Hutchinson made 30 saves in his debut in an emergency recall from the minors.
 Hutchinson has only been with the organization since Saturday following a trade with the Florida Panthers.